Tuxford: Education

-Tuxford Academy has, surprisingly, only had four head teachers during its lifetime to date: Bernard Woodward, Keith Atkinson, Geoff Lloyd, and Chris Pickering and current principal, David Cotton.
+Tuxford Academy has had only five head teachers during its lifetime to date: Bernard Woodward, Keith Atkinson, Geoff Lloyd, Chris Pickering and current principal, David Cotton.
 The school has steadily increased in size (now 1450 students) and reputation, and is one of the highest performing state secondary schools in Nottinghamshire, having gained an OfSTED grade of 'outstanding' in May 2009 and in May 2012.
 It has been designated as a National Support School, is a specialist Technology College and Training School, and leads loose federations of secondary and primary schools in Nottinghamshire.
 It is well known for its welcoming atmosphere and innovative practices in education.
 Tuxford also has a community primary school.

 Media

 Local news and television programmes are provided by BBC East Midlands and ITV Central.
 Television signals are received from the Waltham TV transmitter.
 BBC Yorkshire and Lincolnshire and ITV Yorkshire can also be received from the Belmont TV transmitter.

 Local radio stations are BBC Radio Nottingham, Capital East Midlands and Smooth East Midlands.

 The town is served by the local newspaper, Newark Advertiser.